visionlab-ogu/PLANesT-3D/RoseSegNet/README.md

 ## Usage
 <strong>Data Preparation:</strong>
-The data preparation process involves three steps: 1) Sampling the point cloud and extracting eigenvalues for various radii (which is not used in this work), 2) Splitting the data into training and test samples and 3) Dividing each point clouds to pillars following [PointCNN] (https://github.com/yangyanli/PointCNN).
+The data preparation process involves three steps: 1) Sampling the point cloud and extracting eigenvalues for various radii (which is not used in this work), 2) Splitting the data into training and test samples and 3) Dividing each point clouds to pillars following [PointCNN](https://github.com/yangyanli/PointCNN).

 ```
 python tools/get_sampling_eigen_values.py